KelCodesStuff/Metal-Performance-Tester/README.md

 - **Simplified Output:** Clean, focused performance metrics without unnecessary complexity for easier analysis.
 - **Dual Detection Methods:** Supports both statistical significance testing and simple threshold-based regression detection.

-## Upcoming Features

-For the list of upcoming features see [Upcoming Features](https://github.com/KelCodesStuff/Metal-Performance-Tester/wiki/Upcoming-Features).

 ## Use Cases

 For detailed examples of how to use the Metal Performance Tester in practical development scenarios, see [Use Cases](https://github.com/KelCodesStuff/Metal-Performance-Tester/wiki/Use-Cases).